redsach/redsach.github.io/_pages/research.md

 Predicting Equatorial Plasma Bubbles
 ------
-* This research built the _APE_ or AI Predictions of Equatorial Plasma Bubbles (EPBs) model
+* Equatorial Plasma Bubbles (EPBs) interfere with GPS signals which we depend on in our daily lives
-* APE is able to accurately predict the probability of an EPB which has eluded scientists for decades
+* We built _APE_ or AI Predictions of EPBs which can accurately predict the probability of an EPB
-* We combined space physics, data science, machine learning, and game theory techniques to enable APE
+* APE is a first of its kind method to nowcast EPBS, which has eluded scietists for decades
-* Findings have been submitted to _JGR: Space Physics_ and the manuscript is currently under review
+* The findings have been submitted to _JGR: Space Physics_ and the manuscript is currently under review

 <br/>
 <br/>